-Philharmonia Fantastique: The Making of the Orchestra is a 25-minute multi-media concerto from Mason Bates, composer of the Grammy Award-winning opera The (R)evolution of Steve Jobs, in collaboration with Oscar-winning director and sound designer Gary Rydstrom, and animator Jim Capobianco.
+Philharmonia Fantastique: The Making of the Orchestra is a 25-minute multi-media concerto from Mason Bates, composer of the Grammy Award-winning opera The (R)evolution of Steve Jobs, in collaboration with Oscar-winning director and sound designer Gary Rydstrom, and animation director Jim Capobianco.
 The animated film flies through the instruments of the orchestra to explore the fundamental connections between music, sound, performance, creativity and technology.

-Music by Mason Bates Directed by Gary Rydstrom Written by Mason Bates & Gary Rydstrom Animation direction by Jim Capobianco Produced by Alex da Silva & Mason Bates Executive producers Jody Allen, Rocky Collins, Ruth Johnston & Mary Pat Buerkle Soundtrack recorded by the Chicago Symphony Orchestra and Edwin Outwater (conductor)
+Music by Mason Bates Directed by Gary Rydstrom Written by Mason Bates & Gary Rydstrom Animation direction by Jim Capobianco Produced by Alex D. da Silva & Mason Bates Executive producers Jody Allen, Rocky Collins, Ruth Johnston & Mary Pat Buerkle Soundtrack recorded by the Chicago Symphony Orchestra and Edwin Outwater

 Commissioned by Chicago Symphony Orchestra, San Francisco Symphony, Pittsburgh Symphony Orchestra, Dallas Symphony Orchestra, National Symphony Orchestra, American Youth Symphony, Sakana Foundation, John & Marcia Goldman Foundation and Paul J. Sekhri & The Sekhri Family Foundation.